sunonmountain/Data-Science-Projects-Python/README.md

 # Data-Science-Projects-Python
-Completed Data Science Projects using Python
+This is a selection of completed Data Science Projects using Python.